dynamsoft-docs/barcode-reader-docs/programming/dotnet/api-reference/struct/FurtherModes.md

    The array index represents the priority of the item.
 The smaller index is, the higher priority is.

 ### AccompanyingTextRecognitionModes
-Sets the mode and priority to recognize accompanying text.
+[`Deprecated`]Sets the mode and priority to recognize accompanying text.

 ```csharp
 EnumAccompanyingTextRecognitionMode[] Dynamsoft.DBR.FurtherModes.AccompanyingTextRecognitionModes